 Stage Three – End

 (Step 5) Analyze your findings.
-Ask questions like, where in the process can you spot where you are failing your employees?
+To improve employee performance, consider asking questions such as: where in the process are you failing your employees?
 Are you setting them up for success?
-Is your process designed for the wrong type of employee?”
+Is your process designed for the wrong type of employee?